billtubbs/game-learner/README.md

 - `TicTacToeGame` - the game dynamics
 - `HumanPlayer` - an interface to allow humans to play a game
 - `TDLearner` - a simple TD learning algorithm that learns to play from experience
+- `ExpertPlayer` - computer algorithm to play optimally - should be unbeatable [according to wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy)
+- `RandomPlayer` - computer player that makes random moves
 - `GameController` - controls a game between two players
-- `ExpertPlayer` - computer algorithm to play optimally - should be unbeatable [according to wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy)

 ### Example usage